JKearnsl/PasswordStealer/README.md

 Before building, do not forget to create a config.txt file using the [template](config.txt.example)

+Since the data from config.txt is sewn into the program, each unique config creates a unique build and, accordingly, a unique hash

 ### dependencies

 The only external dependency is curl